Amit-GH/HadoopMaven/README.md

-To run using command line, use the below command:
+To run using command line, use the below command from the root directory.

-`java -cp HadoopMaven-1.0-SNAPSHOT-jar-with-dependencies.jar ../src/main/java/WordCount.java ../input ../output`
+`java -cp target/HadoopMaven-1.0-SNAPSHOT-jar-with-dependencies.jar src/main/java/WordCount.java input output`